 Disposal includes any activity associated with disposal of a decommissioned asset including sale, demolition or relocation.
-Assets identified for possible decommissioning and disposal are reinvestigated to determine the required levels of service and see what options are available for alternate service delivery, if any.
+Assets identified for possible decommissioning and disposal are shown in Table 5.6, together with estimated annual savings from not having to fund operations and maintenance of the assets.
+These assets will be further reinvestigated to determine the required levels of service and see what options are available for alternate service delivery, if any.
 Any revenue gained from asset disposals is accommodated in Council's long term financial plan.